 (d) Whenever the Committee is directed in a concurrent resolution on the budget to determine and recommend changes in laws, bills, or resolutions under the reconciliation process it shall promptly make such determination and recommendations, and report a reconciliation bill or resolution (or both) to the House or submit such recommendations to the Committee on the Budget, in accordance with the Congressional Budget Act of 1974.

-Rule No. 13 – BROADCASTING OF COMMITTEE HEARINGS AND MEETINGS
+Rule No. 13 – AUDIO AND VISUAL COVERAGE OF COMMITTEE PROCEEDINGS

 Rule No. 14 – COMMITTEE STAFF

 The staff of the Committee on House Administration shall be appointed as follows: